NoWauu/V-lib/backend/README.md

 ## Server setup

 You need to use a secret key with Django.
+You can use a [key generator](https://djecrety.ir/) found on internet.
-You also need to configure the database credentials
+You also need to configure the database credentials.

 To do that, create a file named `.env`.
-The structure should look like this:
+The structure must look like this:

 ```
 SECRET_KEY="insert your key here"